Configure an organizational hierarchy

 recommend establishing an organization hierarchy to improve structure and scalability.

-How is the organization hierarchy defined?
+How is an organizational hierarchy defined?

 Organizational structure is a configured via a repos.csv